oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

   --retries RETRIES, --restart-times RETRIES, -T RETRIES
-                        Number of times to restart failing jobs (defaults to 0). (default: 0)
+                        Number of times to restart failing jobs (defaults to 0). (default: 0) --wrapper-prefix WRAPPER_PREFIX
-  --attempt ATTEMPT     Internal use only: define the initial value of the
-                        attempt parameter (default: 1). (default: 1)
-  --wrapper-prefix WRAPPER_PREFIX
                         Prefix for URL created from wrapper directive (default: https://github.com/snakemake/snakemake-